-- 1. The financial statements and notes, as set out in the financial report, are in accordance with the Corporations Act 2001 and: - a) comply with Australian Accounting Standards, which, as stated in accounting policy note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards; and - b) give a true and fair view of the financial position as at 30 June 2014 and of the performance for the year ended on that date of the consolidated entity; - 2.
-In the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable; and - 3.
-The directors have been given the declarations required by s295A of the Corporations Act 2001.
+- the attached financial statements and notes comply with the Corporations Act 2001, the Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - the attached financial statements and notes comply with International Financial Reporting Standards as issued by the International Accounting Standards Board as described in Note 1; - the attached financial statements and notes give a true and fair view of the consolidated entity's financial position as at 30 June 2015 and of its performance for the financial year ended on that date; and - there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.

+The directors have been given the declarations required by section 295A of the Corporations Act 2001.